QueenieCplusplus/PostgreSQL_Hosts/README.md

   There are db cloud focus on DB install is offered.
 It is costly than Cloud Server.
 However this well-take-care service by sys admin is replaced by Cloud Service Porvider in 24/7 when disk speed problems is issuing.

+   Its downside is the DBaaS version is always in patching, so client needs to install many extensions.